Designed for Smaller Growers & Home Gardeners

 You can also use the Tillie to shape raised beds after initial tillage has been completed.
 To accomplish this, you walk along one footpath with the Tillie positioned over and across the bed, with the head positioned in what will become the next footpath, but held at a 45-degree angle forward of the operator.
 Lines of twine can be suspended as shown in the photo, as guides, for keeping rows straight and bed widths consistent.
 This usually takes no more than one or maybe two passes, depending on the soil.

-Incorporating amendments and improving "tilth," or the " crumb " of your soil, may be an appropriate step, depending on your situation.
+Incorporating amendments and improving "tilth," or the "crumb" of your soil, may be an appropriate step, depending on your situation.

-The Tilther.
 This is a lightweight tiller, powered by your rechargeable drill, and designed to create perfect tilth within the top 2 inches of your bed by mixing in compost and fertilizer while chopping up the roots of the previous crop.

 The Tilther was conceptualized by Eliot Coleman and is used extensively on his farm.
 If you have one of these on hand, it is very convenient now (early spring) to make one pass down each side of the bed top to really work up the soil in that top layer and incorporate any amendments you will be using.
 It is more efficient to do this now than during initial tillage, because you will use far less quantity of amendments, allocating them only to where the crops will grow and not the footpaths.